 Thinking of Purchasing Vacant or Developed property?

-- Will your home be flooded?
+- Will your home/basement be flooded?
 Is the basement excessively wet at times?
+Where is the water coming from?

 - Is that wet area a wetland?
 Should I build near a wetland?